Buragadda PraneetBlogs

 • Always submit Form 2 (Nomination).

-• Update nomination after marriage.
+• Update the nomination after marriage.

 • Update details after childbirth.